 - When troubleshooting a connection issue, you can ping the IP address of the other computer using Network Utility.
 A successful ping verifies a TCP/IP connection between the two computers.
 This is an important first troubleshooting step when there's no response or a timeout for a connection attempt, since SMB connections involving a Mac require TCP/IP.
 However, a successful ping does not mean the SMB service is also available or working from the other computer.

 - Check Microsoft support resources for information about setting up file sharing on your Microsoft Windows-based computer.
 These may include Help files installed on your PC, or the Microsoft online Knowledge Base.
-For example, see this article for Windows 8 information: "Turn sharing on and off" in Windows 8 or Windows RT.

 - If you are connecting to a Windows SMB resource, check to see if your firewall is blocking TCP ports 137, 138, 139 and 445.
 After trying the above steps, you may perform advanced troubleshooting by inspecting log entries in the Event Log of the Windows SMB resource (if you have access to it), or the relevant logs in Console on your Mac.